-While the SG Settlement is not a class action settlement, because the settlement is structured as a settlement with the Receiver and the Committee, and as a bar order precluding other litigation against the SG Defendants arising from Stanford, this Court has analyzed the award of attorneys' fees to Plaintiffs' Counsel under both the common fund and the Johnson approach.
-Whether analyzed under the common fund approach, the Johnson framework, or both, the 25% fee sought by Plaintiffs' Counsel pursuant to their fee agreements is reasonable and is hereby approved by the Court.
-Having reviewed the Declarations of Plaintiffs' Counsel reflecting the investment of thousands of hours and millions of dollars of attorney time by Plaintiffs' Counsel in the Stanford

-Receivership as a whole and in the SG Suisse litigation specifically, the Court finds that the proposed 25% fee for Plaintiffs' Counsel is a reasonable percentage of the common fund (i.e. the \$157 million settlement).
+While the TD Bank Settlement is not a class action settlement, because the settlement is structured as a settlement with the Receiver and the Committee, and as a bar order precluding other litigation against TD Bank arising from Stanford, this Court has analyzed the award of attorneys' fees to Plaintiffs' Counsel under both the common fund and the Johnson approach.
+Whether analyzed under the common fund approach, the Johnson framework, or both, the \$100 million fee sought by Plaintiffs' Counsel is reasonable and is hereby approved by the Court.
+The \$100 million fee proposed by Plaintiffs' Counsel also represents a substantial discount from its contracted rate of 25%.
+Having reviewed the Declarations of Plaintiffs' Counsel reflecting the investment of thousands of hours and millions of dollars of attorney time by Plaintiffs' Counsel in the Stanford Receivership as a whole and in the TD Bank litigation specifically, the Court finds that the proposed \$100 million fee for Plaintiffs' Counsel represents a reasonable percentage of the common fund (i.e. the \$1.205 billion settlement).